Hugh Laurie

 A scene from the mini-series 'All the Light We Cannot See'

 He also worked on the series "Why Didn't They Ask Evans?" based on Agatha Christie's detective novel of the same name.
-In the project, he served as director and screenwriter, and the main roles were played by Lucy Boynton and Will Poulter .
-Laurie explained his choice of this novel for adaptation as follows: "I find this novel unusual.
-It has a kind of light comic spirit.
-I think there's something trendy about it.
-I think these are trendy characters, and it's a trendy story".
+In the project, he served as director and screenwriter, and the main roles were played by Lucy Boynton and Will Poulter.
+Laurie explained his choice of this novel for adaptation as follows: "I find this novel unique.
+It has this light, comic spirit.
+There's something fresh about it.
+These are contemporary characters, and it's a contemporary story".